Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Writing Sample

-Please also upload a sample of written academic work that demonstrates your ability to do sociological research and your ability to write.
+Please also upload a sample of written academic work that demonstrates your ability with sociological research and your ability to write.
 This sample may be a course paper, part of a course paper, a thesis chapter, or a single author publication.
 Please do not submit an entire thesis.
 Formatting should be set at least one-inch margins and 12-point type.

 Letters of Recommendation